-Hooks n’ Feathers
+Hooks N’ Feathers

-visual brand identity
+Visual brand identity

-Hooks n’ Feathers is a fishing guide service that also offers a Euro mounting service, so the brand needed to feel just as at home in the woods as it does on the water.
-When the client came to me, they specifically requested that the logo incorporate a walleye fly.
+When the client came to me, they specifically requested that the new logo incorporate a walleye fly.
 I used that as my starting point, designing a sharp, simple mark where the “H” is inspired by walleye flies, echoing both hooks and feathered details.
 I also shaped the feather element into something that subtly resembles antlers, bringing in the Euro mount side of the business in a meaningful way.

 The logo sets the tone, but the full visual identity pulls it all together.
 I designed everything with a rugged, masculine, and slightly rebellious feel, from the typography to the color choices.
 Geizer, with its sharp edges, gives the design a bold, structured look, while Montserrat adds just enough contrast to keep it clean and balanced.